50 Unforgettable Things to Do in Riviera Nayarit

 42. Paddleboarding & kayaking

-Stand Up Paddleboarding (SUP) excursions are becoming a popular thing to do in Riviera Nayarit thanks to its pristine, jungly coastline, ideal water temperature, and beaches with gentle surf breaks.
-Sayulita was even the host of the 4th ISA World SUP Championship in 2015 – the first time the championship took place in Mexico and it all happened in the Riviera Nayarit!
+Stand Up Paddleboarding (SUP) excursions are becoming popular in Riviera Nayarit thanks to its pristine coastline, ideal water temperature, and beaches with gentle surf breaks.

 43. Get PADI certified

-Scuba diving is one of the top things to do in Riviera Nayarit because of the incredible diversity in marine life in the Bandera’s Bay and the Pacific Ocean.
+Scuba diving is one of the top things to do in Riviera Nayarit because of the incredible diversity of marine life in Bandera’s Bay and the Pacific Ocean.
 You can take any type of scuba diving course here – from discovery dives to refresher lessons to full-on PADI or SSI certification.

 44. Visit the Bachelor in Paradise beach!